iamfaiyam/iamfaiyam/README.md

 ### About me :milky_way:

-Hey there, I'm Faiyam and I'm a Final Year Data Science Student @ UNSW.
+Hey there, I'm Faiyam and I'm a Final Year Data Science Student @ UNSW 🎓

 I have a passion for data and the technology we use to improve the world we live in :earth_asia: